Opportunities for Network Coding: To Wait or Not to Wait: Should we maintain waiting time information?

-Intuition tells us that if a packet has not been waiting long enough then perhaps it could afford waiting a little more but if a packet has waited too long, it may be better to just transmit it.
-That seems logical considering that we tried our best to code but we cannot wait too long because it hurts in terms of holding costs.
-Also, one could get waiting time information from time-stamps on packets that are always available.
-Given that, would we be making better decisions by also keeping track of waiting times of each packet?
-We answer that question by means of a theorem which requires the following lemma for a generic MDP $\{(X_n, D_n), n \ge 0\}$ where $X_n$ is the state of the MDP and $D_n$ is the action at time $n$. \begin{lemma} (Puterman \cite{puterman}) For an MDP $\{(X_n, D_n), n \ge 0\}$, given any history dependent policy and starting state, there exists a randomized Markov policy with the same long-run average cost. \end{lemma}
+Intuition tells us that if a packet has not been waiting for a long time then perhaps it could afford to wait a little more, but if a packet has waited for long, it might be better to just transmit it.
+That seems logical considering that we try our best to code but we cannot wait too long because it hurts in terms of holding costs.
+It is easy to keep track of waiting time information using time-stamps on packets when they are issued.
+Let $T^{(i)}$ be the arrival time of $i^{\text{th}}$ packet and $\mathcal{D}^{(i)}_{\theta}$ be its delay (i.e., the waiting time before it is transmitted) while policy $\theta$ is applied.
+We also denote by $\mathcal{T}_{t, \theta}$ the number of transmissions by time $t$ under policy $\theta$.
+Then Eq. (\ref{eq:long-time-average-cost}) can be written as \bea V(\theta)=\lim_{K \rightarrow \infty} \frac{1}{K+1} \expE_{\theta} \left[ \sum_{i: T^{(i)} \leq K} C_H \mathcal{D}^{(i)}_{\theta} + C_T \mathcal{T}_{K,\theta}\right]. \eea Would we be making better decisions by also keeping track of waiting times of each packet?
+We answer this question in Proposition~\ref{ref:proposition2} that requires the following lemma, which indeed holds for generic MDPs \cite{MDP-Puterman}.

-Using the above lemma we show next that it is not necessary to maintain waiting time information.
+\begin{lemma}[\cite{MDP-Puterman}, Theorem 5.5.3] For an MDP{$\{(Q_t, a_t), t \ge 0\}$}, given any randomized history dependent policy and starting state, there exists a randomized Markov policy with the same long-run average cost. \end{lemma}

-\begin{theorem} For the MDP $\{(Y_n, A_n), n \ge 0\}$, if there exists a randomized history dependent policy that is optimal, then there exists a randomized Markov policy $u^*$ that minimizes $V(u)$ defined in (\ref{gu_fn}).
-Further, one cannot find a policy which also uses waiting time information that would yield a better solution than $V(u^*)$. \end{theorem}
+\begin{proposition} \ \begin{itemize} \item[(i)] For the MDP$\{(Q_t, a_t), t \ge 0\}$, if there exists a randomized history dependent policy that is average-optimal then there exists a randomized Markov policy $\theta^* \in \Pi^{\text{MR}}$ that minimizes $V(\theta)$. \item[(ii)] Further, one cannot find a policy which also uses waiting time information that would yield a better solution than $V(\theta^*)$. \end{itemize} \end{proposition}